yjg30737/pyqt-top-left-right-file-list-widget/README.md

 * <a href="https://github.com/yjg30737/simplePyQt5.git">simplePyQt5</a>

 ## Feature
-* Being able to add files, delete all files in the file list
+* Being able to add files to list, select multiple files on the list to delete, clear list.
-* Being able to drop the files
+* Being able to drop the files to the list
 * Being able to define the specific extensions to add with ```setExtList(ext_lst: list)```.
 * Check the duplicated files' name
 * Option to show files' name as absname/basename